Reading time: 11 minutes

 These are the tax rates that apply to investment returns inside super during accumulation phase.
 That is, while you are working and accumulating savings in super to be used in retirement.

-Once you start withdrawing your savings as a lump sum, income stream or a mixture of both, your super is said to be in retirement phase, previously known as pension phase.
-You generally pay no tax on investment income or capital gains in retirement phase, but there are exceptions.
+Once you transfer your savings to a retirement income stream your super is said to be in retirement phase, previously known as pension phase.
+You generally pay no tax on investment income or capital gains from super pensions, but there are exceptions.

-From 1 July 2017, investment returns on the assets underlying a transition to retirement (TTR) pension are taxed at 15%, just as they are in a super accumulation account.
+From 1 July 2017, investment returns on the assets underlying a transition-to-retirement (TTR) pension are taxed at 15%, just as they are in a super accumulation account.
 Previously they were tax free.
-However, these earnings are still exempt if you are over 65.

 When can I access my super?